siberianfox/g2wiki/gQuintic-Specs.md

 * The firmware is off in the weeds and the main loop has been terminated accordingly (Note: there are a series of assertions that are also run as part of the main loop that will shut down the machine if a fatal error is detected)

 ### Emergency Stop and External Shutdown Options
+First, some background and philosophy: Since the controller may be the cause of a problem requiring an emergency stop, the controller should never be in the critical path of an emergency stop.

+With that in mind, the board is design so that motor and FET power can be killed by an external switch independently of the processor continuing to operate.
+The incoming Vmot (typically 24v) has two connectors - One high-current to power the motors and FETs, another low-current to feed the regulator stages.
+These can be bridged for single-connection configurations.

+If Vmot drops a number of things happen:
+* The motors, FETs and DAC de-power - this includes the high-current FETS (heaters), and the low-current FETs and the DAC output will drop to zero (The DAC is 0-10v, typically used for spindle speed)
+* The Trinamic rail voltages drop in order to prevent them from blowing up (which they will if you don't remove power)
+* The CPU receives a LO on a pin, which can be used to signal the firmware that an external Estop has occurred (really that Vmot has been lost).
+The firmware (as it stands now) enters a Shutdown sequence, where it stops motion, shuts off the Safety signal, and informs the host that this has occurred.